11 Easy Caviar Recipes and Essential Techniques

 Next comes a portion of protein or vegetable that adds bulk and depth to the creation.
 It can be smoked salmon, cured whitefish (potentially sturgeon?), or any arrangement of fresh veggies for some extra color and crunch.

-Finally, garnish each canapé with an appropriate amount of caviar and perhaps an herb garnish to balance everything out.
+Finally, garnish each canapé with an appropriate amount of caviar and, optionally, an herb garnish to balance the flavors.

 Caviar and oysters often share the same segment of the menu at high-end restaurants, so it’s not surprising to see these two luxury ingredients come together in a creative appetizer form.